The Tropheops Sp. "Red Cheek" Tropheops tropheops (previously Pseudotropheus tropheops tropheops)

 - Temperament: Semi-aggressive

-- Same species - conspecifics: Yes - They can be kept in groups of 1 male with 5 or more females.
+- Compatible with:- Same species - conspecifics: Yes - They can be kept in groups of 1 male with 5 or more females.
 They are very aggressive towards females, especially when in breeding mode, so the females must have plenty of hiding places.

 - Peaceful fish (): Threat